verheesj/reolink-aio-ts/examples/README.md

 # Reolink AIO TypeScript Examples

-This directory contains practical examples demonstrating how to use the `reolink-aio-ts` library.
+This directory contains practical examples demonstrating how to use the `reolink-aio` library.

 ## Prerequisites